Capital Gains Rollover: Updated Tax Strategies for 2025

 • The home has been your primary residence for at least two years during that time.

 This exclusion doesn’t apply to second homes or rental properties.
+However, if you lived in the rental property in the last three years, you can still qualify.

 Final Thoughts on Capital Gains Deferral Strategies